Sockington: Reception

-The MSNBC news site holds Sockington's posts to be a parody of Twitter's "online time-wasters", while Scott himself believes the account shows up the low possibility of financial profit from Twitter: "Everybody wants this social media bubble.
+The MSNBC news site characterized Sockington's posts to be a parody of Twitter's "online time-wasters", while Scott himself said the account shows up the low possibility of financial profit from Twitter: "Everybody wants this social media bubble.
 They want something where we're all chattering so much that we all get rich.
 This cat makes everybody look like fools because he's got hundreds of thousands of followers.
 And he doesn't tend to follow anyone but other animals."
 Mary Ullmer of The Grand Rapids Press called the tweets by Sockington "hilarious" and described the phenomenon as "Garfield goes 21st century".

-Sockington's account has been recommended to people joining Twitter in the "Suggested User List".
-Scott has had offers to commercialize Sockington, and is already selling Sockington T-shirts.
+Sockington's account was recommended to people joining Twitter in the "Suggested User List".
+Scott had offers to commercialize Sockington, and sold Sockington T-shirts.
 At one time, he said he may accept one or more offers to offset his personal debts.
 In a May 2009 interview, Scott emphasized the deliberate lightheartedness of the Sockington updates and pages.
 "People have come asking Socks to endorse products or speak about causes...what does a cat have to do with the war in Darfur?"
 On June 22, 2009, Scott created a "SocksArmy" account on Twitter, to allow for announcing causes and calls for charity.
-On October 25, 2009, Jason Scott announced Sockington would not be endorsing products or "selling out" (defined as being paid to change the nature of Sockington; he still indicated plans for a Sockington book and Sockington T-shirts are sold).
+On October 25, 2009, Jason Scott announced Sockington would not be endorsing products or "selling out" (defined as being paid to change the nature of Sockington; he still indicated plans for a Sockington book and continued selling Sockington T-shirts).